pfefferle/atom-php-cs-fixer/README.md

 `ctrl-cmd-s` or **Php Cs Fixer: Fix** in the Command Palette.

 (The commands can also be found in the settings-menu of the Package)

+## FAQ

+### I have updated the plugin to 2.2.0 and it does not work any more

+I had to add a new settings-parameter `Php Executable Path` to get the plugin running on Windows, so be sure to check if the new settings is configured properly.